 When taken with certain other drugs, some opioids can cause a serious disorder called serotonin syndrome.
 This syndrome is characterized by confusion, tremors, involuntary muscle spasms or twitching, agitation, excessive sweating, and a high body temperature.

 Taking too much of an opioid at once (overdose) is life threatening.
 Breathing becomes dangerously slow and shallow, and the lungs may fill with fluid.
 Blood pressure, heart rate, and body temperature may decrease, and pupils constrict (becoming like pinpoints).
 People may become unconscious or die, usually because breathing stops.

 Opioids themselves do not cause many long-term complications other than dependence.
-However, many complications can result from sharing needles with another person and from unknowingly injecting other substances with the opioid (see Drug Use and Abuse: Complications From Drug Injection).
+However, many complications can result from sharing needles with another person and from unknowingly injecting other substances with the opioid (see see Complications From Drug Injection).

 Withdrawal is uncomfortable but not life threatening.
 Symptoms can appear as early as 4 hours after opioid use stops and generally peak within 48 to 72 hours.
 They usually subside after about a week, although the time frame can vary considerably depending on which opioid is used.
 Each opioid is eliminated from the body at a different rate, which alters how quickly withdrawal progresses and stops.
 Withdrawal symptoms are worse in people who have used large doses for a long time.

 At first, people feel anxious and crave the drug.
 Breathing becomes rapid, usually accompanied by yawning, perspiration, watery eyes, a runny nose, dilated pupils, and stomach cramps.
 Later, people may become hyperactive and agitated and have a heightened sense of alertness.
 Heart rate increases.
 Other symptoms include gooseflesh, tremors, muscle twitching, fever and chills, aching muscles, loss of appetite, and diarrhea.